valhuber/ApiLogicServer/README.md

 ## Flask Admin
 This is required to create tables for Users and Roles, for FAB login.
-Perhaps as an option.
+Not sure whether you can run fab without doing that.

+It creates tables in your database, so probably best not to have it automatic.

 ```
 cd my_project